HL7/fhir-cow-ig/input/pagecontent/order-initiation.md

-#### Prior Auth
+#### Prior Authorization
-Prior Authorization is a common use case.
-Depending on the jurisdictions, it may happen as a rule, or may be required to prevent fraud, or to allow patients to decide considering also the costs, even if the processes and criteria are broadly different.
-This is also prior to execution and as such not a primary scope.
+In several cases, before the order can be operationalized, a series of steps may be required.
+Prior Authorization as a cost control mechanism is one of those common use cases which may happen as part of order initiation.

 Co-authoring, prior authorization can include different participants and can be predefined or *ad-hoc* processes.
 While this is not the focus of the present edition of this guidance, implementers are invited to provide input on their needs, for consistent guidance where possible.
 {:.stu-note}